kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/01-server-side/04-create-server-side.md

         + Improves security
     - concurrently
         + Enables us to run two servers in one terminal
-    - cors
-        + For two servers communicating with one another
     - dotenv
         + Enables us to use environment variables
         + We need to keep API keys and other "security issues" private and away from github